 1.12 “Intellectual Property Rights” means all ideas, concepts, designs, drawings, packages, works of authorship, processes, methodologies, information, developments, materials, inventions, improvements, software, and all intellectual property rights worldwide arising under statutory or common law, including without limitation, all (i) patents and patent applications owned or licensable by a party hereto; (ii) rights associated with works of authorship, including copyrights, copyright applications, copyright registrations, mask work rights, mask work applications and mask work registrations; (iii) rights related to protection of trade secrets and Confidential Information; (iv) trademarks, trade names, service marks and logos; (v) any right analogous to those set forth in clauses (i) through (iv); and (vi) divisions, continuations, renewals, reissues and extensions of the foregoing (as and to the extent applicable) now existing, hereafter filed, issued or acquired.

-1.15 “SLA” refers to Provider’s Service Level Agreement, attached hereto as Exhibit A.
+1.15 “SLA” refers to Provider’s Service Level Agreement.

 1.16 “Subscription Fee” means, with respect to each Service subscription, the annual subscription fee invoiced to Customer by Provider prior to the Initial Term and each applicable Renewal Term for such Service subscription, which is required to be paid in order for Customer to be permitted to access and use the Service in such Service subscription.